muhammedemad/Feed-Reader/README.md

 ### how to load the the app locally?

 you can do it in defirence two ways:-

-A- Download the zip file
+A- Download the zip file.

 B- by command line you can clone the project by:

 ```